 Property Red Flags to Watch for When Buying a House

-Red flags when buying a house are warning signs that a property may carry hidden problems that the listing price, the staging, or the seller's presentation doesn't reflect.
-They range from structural faults visible on a careful inspection to paperwork gaps that only appear when you check municipal records.
-Identifying them is one of the most important steps in buying a home in South Africa.
-Once transfer is registered, the problems are yours.
+Red flags when buying a house are warning signs that a property carries hidden problems the listing price, the staging, and the seller's presentation don't reflect.
+They range from structural faults you can see on a careful inspection to paperwork gaps that only surface when you check the municipal records.
+Spotting them early is one of the most important parts of any purchase.
+Once transfer registers, the problems are yours.

 Key takeaways